-In 2017, several bills impacting teacher preparation were signed into law.
+In the 2017-18 legislative session, several bills impacting teacher preparation were signed into law.

 - AB 170 (Chapter 123, Stats.
-2017) would eliminate the requirement, for issuance of a multiple subject teaching credential, that the baccalaureate degree be in a subject other than professional education.
-Previously, the Commission was only authorized to issue a credential based on a baccalaureate degree earned in a subject other than professional education. - AB 681 (Chap.
-199, Stats. of 2017) would authorize the Commission to determine that the national standards for coursework, programs, or degrees in a country other than the United States are equivalent to those offered by a regionally accredited institution in the United States.
+2017) eliminates the requirement, for issuance of a multiple subject teaching credential that the baccalaureate degree be in a subject other than professional education.
+Previously, the Commission was only authorized to issue a credential based on a baccalaureate degree earned in a subject other than professional education. - AB 226 (Chap.
+436, Stats of 2017) requires the Commission to grant or deny a completed application for a credential within seven days of the date that the Commission received the application if the applicant supplies the Commission with evidence that they are married to, or in a domestic partnership or other legal union with, an active duty member of the Armed Forces of the United States who is assigned to active duty in California and holds a valid teaching credential in another state.
+The bill contains an exemption for applicants who must undergo a professional fitness review. - AB 681 (Chap.
+199, Stats. of 2017) authorizes the Commission to determine that the national standards for coursework, programs, or degrees in a country other than the United States are equivalent to those offered by a regionally accredited institution in the United States.
 If the Commission makes that determination, an individual who holds or is eligible for a credential in that country is presumed to have satisfied specified requirements for obtaining a credential in California.
 The bill also requires the Commission to adopt regulations necessary to implement these provisions, and to annually report to the Legislature on the countries of origin of foreign teachers credentialed in California. - AB 872 (Chap.
 324, Stats.
-2017) would update the definition of "sex offense" under the Education Code by, among other things, including crimes that require a person to register as a sex offender under the Sex Offender Registration Act.
-This authorizes the Commission to automatically suspend the credentials of individuals charged with one of these offenses.
+2017) updates the definition of "sex offense" under the Education Code by, among other things, including crimes that require a person to register as a sex offender under the Sex Offender Registration Act.
+This authorizes the Commission to automatically suspend the credentials of individuals charged with one of these offenses. - AB 2285 (Chapter 143, Statutes of 2018) eliminates a requirement that an individual issued a preliminary credential on the basis of an out-of-state credential complete 150 clock hours of activities that contribute to his or her competence, performance, and effectiveness in the education profession, or earn a master's degree or higher in a field related to the credential, in order to obtain a clear credential.
+It also allows such an individual to fulfill their English-learner training requirements by completing a California preparation program.